Distribution Charter

 1. Introduction

 1.2 Collective licensing exists to offer a practical and cost effective solution for secondary usage of published materials through copying.
-Licensed users can reproduce and/or use extracts from Titles to which they have lawful access, whether through purchase, subscription or otherwise, without fear of breaking the law in return for payment of a blanket licence fee.
-The resulting revenue is distributed to rights holders for reproduction and/or use that it is not practical to license on an individual basis due to the volume of users and the scale of reproduction and/or use of small extracts.
+Licensed users can copy extracts from Titles to which they have lawful access, whether through purchase, subscription or otherwise, without fear of breaking the law in return for payment of a blanket licence fee.
+The resulting revenue is distributed to rights holders for copying that it is not practical to license on an individual basis due to the volume of users and the scale of copying of small extracts.

 1.5 The Rights Valuation ensures that each category of rights holder benefits appropriately from collective licensing.
 There is therefore no obligation or expectation that any category of rights holder should pass on any part of their share of collective licensing revenue, notwithstanding any existing contractual or other arrangements with other participants.